Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Main results.

-In Figure~\ref{FDR_RP10}, we propose an illustration of our intuitions by plotting the empirical estimators of $\text{PR}(\Hat{m}(K))$ and $\text{FDR}(\Hat{m}(K))$ on a regular grid of positive $K$.
-Graphs are obtained from the \textit{toy data set} described in Section~\ref{Proof_simulation}.
-We observe that for all $K\in [2,3]$, the empirical $\text{PR}(\Hat{m}(K))$ values are kept low while the $\text{FDR}(\Hat{m}(K))$ function decreases with $K$.
-Hence, in this example, the choice $K=3$ is more judicious than $K=2$ since it ensures a stronger control of the FDR while satisfying similar prediction performances.
-While FDR decreases with $K$, PR increases from a certain value of $K \geq 2$.
-Hence, to control PR and FDR simultaneously, the constant $K$ must not be too far from $2$.\\ Increasing the constant $K$ to limit the non active variable selection is known for the asymptotic point of view.
+We propose an example to illustrate our point and intuition.
+In Figure~\ref{FDR_RP10}, we plot the empirical estimators of $\text{PR}(\Hat{m}(K))$ and $\text{FDR}(\Hat{m}(K))$ on a regular grid of positive values of $K$.
+Graphs are obtained from the \textit{toy data set} described in Section~\ref{simulation_protocol} and values are transferred to Table~\ref{table_intuition}.
+We observe that the empirical values of $\text{PR}(\Hat{m}(K))$ are kept low for $K\in [2,4]$ while the $\text{FDR}(\Hat{m}(K))$ function decreases with $K$ until $0$.
+Here, the choice $K=3$ is more judicious than $K=2$: it ensures a stronger and positive control of the FDR while satisfying similar prediction performances (a FDR of zero is not relevant as it means that no variable is selected).
+We also observe that while FDR decreases with $K$, PR increases from a certain value of $K \geq 2$.
+To control PR and FDR simultaneously, the constant $K$ must be close to $2$.\\ Increasing the constant $K$ to limit the non-active variable selection is known for the asymptotic point of view.
 Indeed, AIC and Cp-Mallows penalties \cite{akaike1973information,mallows2000some}, where $K$ equals $2$, give asymptotically the best set of variables for prediction performances; while BIC penalty \cite{schwarz1978estimating}, where $K$ is fixed to $\log(n)$, exactly recovers asymptotically the set of active variables.
 Obtaining the asymptotic properties of AIC, Cp-Mallows and BIC penalties simultaneously is impossible \cite{yang2005can}, but it suggests that a value of $K \in [2,\log(n)]$ would get reasonable (but not necessarily optimal) values for both PR and FDR in a non-asymptotic framework.
 In this way, we propose to study the function $\text{FDR}\big(\Hat{m}(K)\big)$ in the model selection procedure~(\ref{our_model_selection}) where the penalty function is~(\ref{our_penalty_FDR}) in the ordered variable setting.